INDEPENDENT NEWS AND COMMENT ON WORLD AFFAIRS

 The Muslim Brotherhood

 Wahhabi influence made itself felt through a number of secretive networks and arrangements, the most important of which was the Muslim Brotherhood (jamiat al-Ikhwan al-muslimun, literally Society of Muslim Brothers).
 Its founder was Hassan al Banna (1906-1949), a 21-year old teacher of Arabic newly appointed to a school in Ismailiyya, the capital of Egypt’s British-occupied Canal Zone.
-The Suez Canal Company had its headquarters there and funded the building of the first Muslim Brotherhood mosque in Ismailiyya in 1930.
+The Suez Canal Company had its headquarters there and funded the building of the first Muslim Brotherhood mosque when it was founded in Ismailiya in 1928.
 British support supposedly accounted for al Banna’s spectacular success in growing The Brotherhood into the most pervasive organization in the Arab world, providing London with allies as it jockeyed to establish control of a region newly freed from Ottoman rule.

-As a university student in Cairo al Banna had come under the pan-Islamist ideas of Jemal ud Din al-Afghani (1839-1897), and The Brotherhood made it is mission to propagate what came to be known as "pure" Salafist Islam.
-Things did not work out that way.
+As a university student in Cairo al Banna had come under the pan-Islamist ideas of Jemal ud Din al-Afghani (1839-1897), who believed in a return to "pure" Islam as a cure to the divisions that history had inflicted on the faithful.
+The Brotherhood took to propagating what came to be known as "pure" Salafist Islam.
+Things did not go as intended.
 Al Banna was a great fan of Adolf Hitler, and as the Nazi leader rose to power, the young teacher in Egypt inundated him with letters offering cooperation.
 Finally, the Nazis took notice.
 Hoping to build a fifth column in Muslim countries under British rule, the Germans began funding The Brotherhood in the 1930s.

 One of the men it cultivated was Muhammad Amin al-Husseini (1895-1974), a Muslim Brother in Jerusalem with excellent connections.
 Al-Husseini was sentenced to ten years imprisonment for inciting the 1920 attacks on Jews praying at the Western Wall, but “escaped” custody and went into exile for a year.
 When he returned, the British (then in charge of Palestine under a League of Nations mandate), rewarded him with the religious post of “Grand Mufti” of Jerusalem, and the newly minted job of President of the Supreme Muslim Council.
 They gave him wide ranging influence and powers of patronage.